-On our many talks, we’ve explored several key coincidental and sourced-from-a-greater-power moments much more than we have the hundreds of cause and effect moments, because although this athlete was a master of his own physical and emotional accomplishments (and failures), it’s the enigmatic, unpredictable, life-altering flashes of time and circumstance that have made for his eventual serenity and fulfillment.
-For example, how he and his wife found each other, as the result of an unlikely set of circumstances, at the precise moment in time that ensured that their relationship would last; how she uncovered some deep, dark secrets in her family’s past, that if she hadn’t, would not have led to a timely enlightenment about a treatment option for his cancer; how his eventual and ultimate oncologist was, based on the most improbable of coincidences, the only person he would have trusted with his chosen treatment plan; and, how his optimism and faith have allowed him to accept the challenges he has faced and the blessings he has been granted.
+Steve’s story explores several key coincidental and sourced-from-a-greater-power moments, because although this athlete was a master of his own physical and emotional accomplishments (and failures), it’s the enigmatic, unpredictable, life altering flashes of time and circumstance that have made for his eventual serenity and fulfillment.
+For example, how he and his wife found each other as the result of an unlikely set of circumstances, at the precise moment in time that ensured that their relationship would last; how she uncovered some deep, dark secrets in her family’s past, that if she hadn’t, would not have led to a timely enlightenment about a treatment option for his cancer; how his eventual and ultimate oncologist was, based on the most improbable of coincidences, the only person he would have trusted with his chosen treatment plan; and, how his optimism and faith have allowed him to accept the challenges he has faced and the blessings he has been granted.

-I’ve come to learn how incredible this story is, not merely for trying to understand the path of a gifted runner, or for highlighting his accomplishments, or for witnessing the frail and imperfect character our heroes have at times.
-Rather, I’ve gained insight into one man’s quest to beat his cancer so that he can experience and enjoy his days with a thankful, humbled, and awe-inspired nod to the forces that had a hand in the timing of the major steps he’s taken while running around life’s track.
+Steve’s story is not merely about trying to understand the path of a gifted runner, or about witnessing the frail and imperfect character our heroes have at times.
+Rather, it’s about one man’s quest to beat his cancer so that he can experience and enjoy his days with a thankful, humbled, and awe-inspired nod to the forces that had a hand in the timing of the major steps he’s taken while running around life’s track.